 You can also use the accumulated negative energy to create a positive turn in your life.
-Developing new skills, bettering existent ones and meeting new people with similar interests, are all steps that will make you feel less vulnerable.
+Developing new skills, bettering existing ones, and meeting new people with similar interests, are all steps that will make you feel less vulnerable.

-Spending quality time enjoying what you like, and what makes you feel like things are getting better, is the best thing you can do get over a breakup faster.
+Spending quality time enjoying what you like, and what makes you feel like things are getting better, is the best thing you can do to get over a breakup faster.

 3. Avoid Contacting Your Ex

 The tendency of texting or calling your ex after a breakup is fueled by strong emotions.
 Because of the intense pain we feel, we are prone to go back and beg for attention and love.

 So, if you want to get over a breakup in a positive way, don’t contact your ex.
 It might be a great idea to delete his / her number and stop following their social media accounts, too.
 Place a wall between you two and when you feel like crossing it, think about all the reasons why your relationship ended.

 4. Admit That It Takes Time To Move On

-One of the major problems psychologists identify in breakup situations is that one of the partners has a lot of trouble in understanding that healing requires time.
+One of the major problems psychologists identify in breakup situations is that one of the partners has a lot of trouble understanding that healing after a breakup requires time.
 We usually presume that everything will get back to normal immediately, but this is not how it goes.

 To heal get over a break and heal emotionally, we need time.
 The most important thing you can do after a breakup is to be kind to yourself and avoid adding unnecessary feelings of anticipation.

 5. Seek The Advice Of a Therapist

 How to get over a breakup without falling apart?
-Well, lets remind ourselves that therapists are besy trained to help people in hard situations.
+Well, let’s remind ourselves that therapists are best trained to help people in hard situations.